 - Shionogi announces publication of data from two of its clinical trials; APEKS-NP and CREDIBLE-CR in the journal The Lancet Infectious Diseases

-- APEKS-NP demonstrated that cefiderocol is an effective and well tolerated treatment option for Gram-negative nosocomial pneumonia infections, including Pseudomonas aeruginosa, Acinetobacter baumannii and Enterobacterales, in critically ill patients including those who are at risk of multi-drug resistant (MDR) infection1
+- APEKS-NP demonstrated that FETROJA (cefiderocol) is an effective and well-tolerated treatment option for Gram-negative nosocomial pneumonia infections, including Pseudomonas aeruginosa, Acinetobacter baumannii and Enterobacterales, in critically ill patients including those who are at risk of multi-drug resistant (MDR) infection1

-- CREDIBLE-CR provides descriptive evidence that cefiderocol is an option for the treatment of high-risk, critically ill patients with carbapenem-resistant (CR) Gram-negative infections, including P. aeruginosa, A. baumannii, Enterobacterales and metallo-beta-lactamase expressing organisms2
+- CREDIBLE-CR provides descriptive evidence that FETROJA is an option for the treatment of high-risk, critically ill patients with carbapenem-resistant (CR) Gram-negative infections, including P. aeruginosa, A. baumannii, Enterobacterales and metallo-beta-lactamase expressing organisms2

-- These clinical data build on in vitro data highlighting cefiderocol’s extensive coverage against all Gram-negative pathogens considered of critical priority by the WHO – carbapenem-resistant A. baumannii, P. aeruginosa and Enterobacterales3,4
+- These clinical data build on previous clinical data in cUTI and in vitro data highlighting FETROJA’s extensive coverage against all Gram-negative pathogens considered of critical priority by the WHO – carbapenem-resistant A. baumannii, P. aeruginosa and Enterobacterales3,4

-APEKS-NP was a Phase 3 clinical trial designed to compare the efficacy and safety of cefiderocol versus high-dose, extended-infusion meropenem (2g, q8h, 3-hour infusion) in critically ill patients with hospital-acquired, ventilator-associated, or healthcare-associated pneumonia (HAP, VAP, and HCAP, respectively) caused by a broad range of Gram-negative bacteria, like Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacterales, including patients at risk of MDR infections.
-The study successfully met the primary endpoint of non-inferiority in all-cause mortality (ACM) at Day 14 with 12.4% for the cefiderocol arm (18/145) and 11.6% for the meropenem arm (17/146; adjusted treatment difference 0.8% [95% CI –6.6 to 8.2]) in the modified intention-to treat-population (mITT population).
-Cefiderocol was well tolerated, and its safety profile was consistent with that of other cephalosporins and/or carbapenems.1
+APEKS-NP was a Phase 3 clinical trial designed to compare the efficacy and safety of FETROJA versus high-dose, extended-infusion meropenem (2g, q8h, 3-hour infusion) in critically ill patients with hospital-acquired, ventilator-associated, or healthcare-associated pneumonia (HAP, VAP, and HCAP, respectively) caused by a broad range of Gram-negative bacteria, like Acinetobacter baumannii, Pseudomonas aeruginosa, and Enterobacterales.
+The study successfully met the primary endpoint of non-inferiority in all-cause mortality (ACM) at Day 14 with 12.4% for the FETROJA arm (18/145) and 11.6% for the meropenem arm (17/146; adjusted treatment difference 0.8% [95% CI –6.6 to 8.2]) in the modified intention-to treat-population (mITT population).
+FETROJA was well tolerated, and its safety profile was consistent with that of other cephalosporins and/or carbapenems.1

-The results of the CREDIBLE-CR study provided descriptive evidence of the efficacy and safety of cefiderocol in CR Gram-negative infections in a highly heterogeneous patient population frequently presenting with complex comorbidities.
-The clinical and microbiological outcomes were generally similar between cefiderocol and BAT, except for metallo-beta-lactamases infections where cefiderocol was substantially better (cefiderocol: 75% and 44%; BAT: 29% and 14%, respectively).
+The results of the CREDIBLE-CR study provided descriptive evidence of the efficacy and safety of FETROJA in CR Gram-negative infections in a highly heterogeneous patient population frequently presenting with complex comorbidities.
+The clinical and microbiological outcomes were generally similar between FETROJA and BAT, except for metallo-beta-lactamases infections where FETROJA was substantially better (FETROJA: 75% and 44%; BAT: 29% and 14%, respectively).
+The 28-Day all-cause mortality was higher in patients treated with FETROJA than in patients treated with BAT [25/101 (24.8%) vs. 9/49 (18.4%) treatment difference 6.4%, 95% CI (-8.6, 19.2)].
 There was an observed mortality difference between treatment arms in the subset of patients with Acinetobacter spp. infections, likely linked to imbalances in risk factors at baseline.
 There was no mortality difference observed in P. aeruginosa or Enterobacterales without Acinetobacter spp. co-infection.
-No deaths were attributed to cefiderocol-related adverse events as examined by investigators assessing the mortality imbalance.2
+No deaths were attributed to FETROJA-related adverse events as examined by investigators assessing the mortality imbalance.2

 “The patient population in the CREDIBLE-CR study represents a real clinical scenario with the highest unmet need and provides descriptive evidence that cefiderocol may be a treatment option for physicians treating such critically ill patients,” commented Professor Matteo Bassetti, Lead Author and Head of the Infectious Diseases Clinic, San Martino Hospital, Genoa, Italy.

-“From the results of APEKS-NP and CREDIBLE-CR studies, we believe that cefiderocol becomes a new option for the treatment of patients at risk of multi-drug resistant Gram-negative infections”, said Takuko Sawada, Director and Executive Vice President, Senior Vice President of Integrated Disease Care Department of Shionogi.
+“From the results of APEKS-NP and CREDIBLE-CR studies supply further evidence to demonstrate the value of FETROJA as a potential treatment option for patients with multi-drug resistant Gram-negative infections,” said Takuko Sawada, Director and Executive Vice President, Senior Vice President of Integrated Disease Care Department of Shionogi.

-Cefiderocol is the first treatment which provides coverage against all Gram-negative pathogens considered of critical priority by the WHO – carbapenem -resistant A. baumannii, P. aeruginosa, and Enterobacterales.3,4
+FETROJA is the first treatment which provides coverage against all Gram-negative pathogens considered of critical priority by the WHO – carbapenem-resistant A. baumannii, P. aeruginosa, and Enterobacterales.3,4

 Antimicrobial resistance (AMR)